What are you looking for?

 Wildlife: Big Five, cheetahs, hippos, crocodiles, wild dogs, and a huge variety of birdlife.

-Recommended Accommodation: Sanctuary Chief’s Camp
+Recommended Stay: Sanctuary Chief’s Camp – refined, perfectly placed, and productive.

 9. Kubu Island

 Situated within the Makgadikgadi Pans, Kubu Island is renowned for its ancient baobabs and dramatic landscapes.
 A geological wonder, the island itself is an isolated rocky outcrop that seems to grow out of the salt flats.
 The baobabs on Kubu Island are some of the oldest in Africa and make for excellent subjects for landscape photography.
-Kubu Island’s remote location is far away from light pollution, so you’ll be able to capture mesmerizing shots of the clear and starry night sky.

 Wildlife: The occasional springbok or family of meerkats.